Littlecote Roman Villa

-Discovery and Excavation
+Discovery and excavation

-In 1727-8 William George discovered the Orpheus mosaic whilst digging post-holes, and it was reported as "the finest pavement that the sun ever shone upon in England".
+In 1727–1728 William George discovered the Orpheus mosaic whilst digging post-holes, and it was reported as "the finest pavement that the sun ever shone upon in England".
 An engraving and drawing were made and the villa was reburied.
-Its location eventually disappeared from memory.
+Its location disappeared from memory.
 It was rediscovered in 1976 and the mosaic fully restored by 1980.

 Excavations of the rest of the site continued under the direction of Bryn Walters till 1991 and the mosaic was protected by a roof in 2000.
 Since 2018 a new team has taken care of the site and the visible remains have again been restored after a period of neglect.